July 22nd, 1:30PM: NMAI Lecture Series: "Life Lessons Learned from Norman Rockwell" by J. Howard Sanden

 Having four “State Champion Trees” at one location is, in itself, remarkable!
 The particular four trees selected are unprecedented for their selection by Rhode Island State officials for two reasons: Firstly, many other Rhode Island Champion Trees are on private land and unavailable to the public, while these particular Champions are on land which actually welcomes public visits; Secondly, three of the selected trees were planted in 1884 by America’s first and most preeminent landscape architect, Frederick Law Olmsted, for whom our Olmsted Park & Arboretum were named.

 Four State Champion trees make up the Arboretum's Signature Collection.
-The Rhode Island Helen Walker Raleigh Champion Tree Program field examiners identified these four trees in 2015 as State-wide Champions: a magnificent Cutleaf European Beech (Fagus sylvatica ‘Asplenifolia’); a native Cucumber magnolia (Magnolia acuminate); an exceptionally rare Japanese Yeddo Spruce (Picea jezoewnsis var. hondoensis) selected and planted by Olmsted for the site; and a Zelkova (Zelkova serrata), also selected and planted by Olmsted and believed to be largest and oldest in the United States.
+The Rhode Island Helen Walker Raleigh Champion Tree Program field examiners identified these four trees in 2015 as State-wide Champions: a magnificent Cutleaf European Beech (Fagus sylvatica ‘Asplenifolia’); a native Cucumber Magnolia (Magnolia acuminate); an exceptionally rare Japanese Yeddo Spruce (Picea jezoewnsis var. hondoensis) selected and planted by Olmsted for the site; and a Zelkova (Zelkova serrata), also selected and planted by Olmsted and believed to be the largest and oldest in the United States.

 For more information on the Fredrick Law Olmsted Park and Arboretum, and the grounds of the National Museum of American Illustration, please click here.